geoffreymagana/Zellow_Enterprises_PWA/README.md

 3.  **Configure Environment Variables:**
     *   In your Vercel project settings (Project > Settings > Environment Variables), add all the variables listed in the `.env.local` example above.
     *   **Crucially for `NEXT_PUBLIC_SITE_URL`**: Change its value to your Vercel production URL (e.g., `https://your-project-name.vercel.app`).
+    *   **For the Public Gift Tracking Page**: You will need a build-step process to inject your public Firebase variables into the `public/gift-tracking-site/index.html` file.
+This can be done with a script using `sed` or `replace-in-file` that runs before your `next build` command.
 4.  **Deploy:** Vercel will automatically detect Next.js settings and deploy your application.
 Subsequent pushes to your main branch will trigger redeployments.

 ## Key Functionalities